indrekots/aws-workshop/README.md

 * create 2 subnets for databases, place them in different availability zones
 * a region can have several availability zones, place 3 subnets in `az-1` and the rest in `az-2`

+> [!NOTE]
-> :information_source: A **Public subnet** is associated with a route table that has a route to an IGW.
+> A **Public subnet** is associated with a route table that has a route to an IGW.
 A **Private subnet** is associated with a route table that hasn't got a route to an IGW.

 ## 4. NAT Gateway

-NAT Gateways prevent anybody form outside of the VPC from initiating a connection with EC2 instances that are associated with the NAT Gateway, while at the same time providing Internet access to EC2 instances in private subnets.
+[A NAT gateway](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) is a Network Address Translation (NAT) service.
+NAT gateways are used to enable instances in **private subnets** to initiate connections outside of your VPC while preventing inbound traffic from reaching those instances.
 NAT Gateway must be in a **public subnet**

 In AWS VPC dashboard, select *NAT Gateways* menu option and create two new NAT Gateway.